A novel observable for $C\!P$ violation in multi-body decays and its application potential to charm and beauty meson decays: Application potential to multi-body decays of charm and beauty mesons

-In fact, besides the above suggested decay channels, both the measurements of the forward-backward asymmetry and FBI-CPA are meaningful in other three-body decay channels of charm and beauty hadron, provided that a $P$-wave resonances is presented in the Dalitz plot.
+In fact, besides the above suggested decay channels, both the measurements of the forward-backward asymmetry and FBI-$C\!P$A are meaningful in other multi-body decay channels of charm and beauty meson, provided that a $P$-wave resonances is presented in the Dalitz plot.